Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 ... leaving at the end of April for a quick tour of some of her properties to the north of London at Ware, Royston and Huntingdon, before returning to Woking

 That's a lot of residencies.
 Especially for a woman who had - orthodox history also alleges - lost her properties to rival royals six years earlier.
-Before we get to that, let's look at Royston.
+Before we get to that, let's remind ourselves about Royston.

-Enigmatic in its own right, Royston was a James I project developed in the centre of an enormous hunting park.
+Enigmatic in its own right, Royston was the food and fashion centre James I developed in the centre of an enormous hunting park.

-James went on to commission the even larger hunting park now called Rockingham Forest.
-Its true size isn't known but it covered a large chunk of the former kingdom of Mercia.
+James went on to commission the even bigger hunting park now called Rockingham Forest.
+Its true size isn't public but it covered a large chunk of Mercia.
 Most importantly for Lady Margaret, the park's north-eastern corner butted up against the grounds of Collyweston Palace:

 Ermine Street ran between two enormous hunting parks